 File Configuration fields: nLastPos [Data Value] Description: This is the last file (Byte) position that the File Monitor processed.
 Lower or Reset the Position Counter if you want to reprocess the file partially or even fully.
-The data values can be controlled using the Reload File Counter Positions and Reset All Position Counters buttons, or simply by editing the Last File Position field.
-When saving applied changes to the data values, the service will reload them during next check interval and reprocess files if necessary.
+The data values can be controlled using the Reload File Counter Positions and Reset All Position Counters buttons, or simply by editing the Last File Position during next check interval and reprocess files if necessary.